unicode-org/icu/docs/userguide/icu_data/buildtool.md

 ### Running Data Build without Configure/Make

-You can build the dat file outside of the ICU build system by directly invoking the Python buildtool.
+You can build the dat file outside of the ICU build system by directly invoking the Python icutools.databuilder.
 Run the following command to see the help text for the CLI tool:

-    $ PYTHONPATH=path/to/icu4c/source/data python3 -m buildtool --help
+    $ PYTHONPATH=path/to/icu4c/source/python python3 -m icutools.databuilder --help

 ### Collation UCAData